-The Monstera adansonii var. laniata needs indirect sunlight or partial shade.
+The Monstera adansonii var. laniata needs indirect sunlight.
 You want to use well-draining soil because it needs the perfect hydration balance.
-And make sure the soil is always moist.
+And make sure the soil is always slightly moist.

 This plant is a subspecies of the Monstera adansonii.
 It originates from South America.
-It’s a climber that can grow to fun heights.
-It produces tiny little flowers towards the base of the plant that is always a pleasant surprise.
+It’s a climber that can grow to great heights.

 The juvenile plant has green and narrow leaves.
 Once the plant is mature, it develops Swiss cheese looking holes in the leaves.
+The holes on the leaves of the Monstera Adansonii var. laniata are closer to the midrib compared to the Monstera Adansonii and they are often highly fenestrated.
 This is why the Monstera adansonii plant is called the “Swiss Cheese Plant”.

 This particular plant may be hard to find but it’s not hard to care for.
 The care is like the care of most Monstera species.

-To give you a helping hand with your new Monstera adansonii var. laniata, we wrote this article.
-Everything you could need to know is all right here.
+To give you a helping hand with your Monstera adansonii var. laniata, we wrote this article.
+Everything you could need to know about its care is in this article.

 - 1 Monstera Adansonii Variation Laniata Plant Care